Jonosenior/codewars/README.md

 # Codewars Problem Sets

-This is a collection of my solutions to coding problems on CodeWars (the site calls them 'katas').
+This is a collection of my solutions to coding problems on CodeWars, which the site calls 'katas':

+> In our dojo, kata are real code challenges focused on improving skill and technique.
+Some train programming fundamentals, while others focus on complex problem solving.

+Players are ranked, with new users assigned a rating of 8 kyu, where 1 kyu is the best.

 My CodeWars profile is [here](https://www.codewars.com/users/jonosenior).

-As of 12.04.2018:
+As of <b>12.04.2018</b>:

-Total code challenges completed: 20.
+* Total code challenges completed: <b>20</b>.

-Overall CodeWars rank: 6 kyu.
+* Overall CodeWars rank: <b>6 kyu</b>.

-## Notes on solutions
+## Notes on (some) solutions

 ### Persistent-bugger